Geography of New Zealand: Caves

 New Zealand's cave systems have three main origins, the chemical weathering of limestone by water (karst), lava caves and erosion by waves (sea caves).
 Therefore, the distribution of limestone, marble (metamorphosed limestone) and volcanoes defines the location of caves in inland New Zealand.
 The main regions of karst topography are the Waitomo District and Takaka Hill in the Tasman District.
 Other notable locations are on the West Coast (Punakaiki), Hawke's Bay and Fiordland.

 Lava caves (lava tubes) usually form in pāhoehoe lava flows, which are less viscous and typical formed from basalt.
 When an eruption occurs the outer layer of the lava flow hardens, while the interior remains liquid.
 The liquid lava flows out as it is insulated by the hardened crust above.
 These caves are found where there are relatively recent basaltic volcanoes in New Zealand, such as the Auckland volcanic field particularly on Rangitoto, Mount Eden and Matukutūruru.

 The distribution of sea caves is more sporadic, with their location and orientation being controlled by weakness in the underlying rock.
-As cave systems take many thousands of years to develop they can now be isolated from the water that formed them, whether through change in sea level or groundwater flow.
+As cave systems take many thousands of years to develop they can not be isolated from the water that formed them, whether through change in sea level or groundwater flow.
 If as a cave grows it breaks through to the surface somewhere else it becomes a natural arch, like the Ōpārara Basin Arches near Karamea.